 4. Get Rid of the Digital Mess

 Once the decision to organize your workflow is made, the next logical step is to clean up the digital mess.
 Most companies spend thousands of dollars on server maintenance costs and keep records of their customer or database.
-At the same time, they fail to look into areas where they could save space and investment made.
+At the same time, they fail to look into areas where they could save space and investments.

 The first move is to keep a clear digital desk for both the organization and the employees.
 It helps organize and know what is to be done on priority.
-Never hesitate to remove files that are no longer needed or part of your job description.
+Never hesitate to remove files that are no longer needed or are part of your job description.
 Removing clutter is a big move towards accuracy and productivity.